Star Trek Short Treks (SHO)

 In the outcome, the story celebrates itself for doing something for Trek's continuity, by explaining when and why the Klingons would wage war against the Tribbles.
 But it only causes even bigger errors on the way and further damages Starfleet's reputation, which, in the Discovery-style re-imagination, has become an organization of cover-ups and lies.
 We already learned in "Such Sweet Sorrow II" that nothing is anti-canon in the new Star Trek any more, and that it's just a matter of sweeping all the galactic disasters caused by Starfleet under the rug to maintain continuity.
 Which is apparently the excuse for Spock and McCoy having never heard of Tribbles a few years after the Edward Disaster.

-On a final note, regular readers of my reviews know that I don't make judgments based on the gender or race of a character.
+On a final note on Edward, regular readers of my reviews know that I don't make judgments based on the gender or race of a character.
 I leave that to the people who are very biased in this regard (in either way).
 But just imagine the complete idiot in this episode had not been a white man.
 Just imagine the outrage...

 - In ENT: "The Breach", Phlox said about the Tribbles: "They're outlawed on most worlds." and "The problem is they breed quite prodigiously."
 This is absolutely irreconcilable with the notion that they were slow breeders prior to Edward's genetic tampering, unless we posit that for Edward the reproduction rate of the already fast breeding (and for this reason outlawed!) creatures was not yet high enough.